xmlking/spectacular/infra/base/mailpit/README.md

 Generate `certs` to enable **TLS** transport for **Mailpit**, so that **hasura-auth** can use it for sending email securely.

 > [!NOTE]
-> we use `mailpit` for local development only. for prod env, we should use any 3rd party managed SMTP relays.
+> we use `mailpit` for local development only. for production env, we should use any 3rd party managed SMTP relays.

 ### Prerequisites